unocss/unocss/README.md

 - Align with Tailwind - technically, UnoCSS is flexible enough to do that, but it's not a priority.
 - A CSS preprocessor (e.g. `@apply`) - but you can use [shortcuts](#shortcuts).
 - Tailwind's plugin system - but you can write custom rules in seconds and share them as presets!
-- Integrations for Webpack or others - it's Vite only.
+- Integrations for Webpack or others - it's **Vite only** (at this moment)

 ###### Disclamier

 > 🧪 This package is trying to explore the possibilities of what an atomic CSS framework can be. **Not production-ready**, yet.
-Breaking changes and overhaul redesigns happen frequently.
+Expect breaking changes and overhaul redesigns.

 ## Installation